pavelvodrazka/ctf-writeups/hackyeaster2019/challenges/egg21/README.md

 $ convert 306ba5e1-dd62-4d28-8844-50347f44761b.gif frames/frame-%03d.jpg
 ```

 I thought it was a morse code, but I was wrong.
-The second logical guess was a binary code.
+The next logical guess was a binary code.
 I wrote a simple [script](../../src/main/scala/hackyeaster2019/Egg21PunktHase.scala) which converted black and white frames into binary bits and print them as an ASCII string.

 ```scala
 val workdir = Paths.get("hackyeaster2019/challenges/egg21/files/punkt_hase/frames")